 And of course, Beauty can only be understood in tandem with Desire, the player experiencing the attraction:

-I think we all know what flowers are up to: they’re a plant’s way of having sex.
+We all know what flowers are up to: they’re a plant’s way of having sex.
 For fertilization, a plant needs to get its pollen (i.e., plant sperm) over to another plant of the same species.
 Earlier plants did this by releasing their pollen in water or on the wind, hoping it would land in the right place.
 But this is a scattershot approach, error-prone and exceptionally wasteful.
-The genius of flowering plants was figuring out how to move pollen much more precisely and reliably by recruiting animals as their couriers.
+The genius of flowering plants was figuring out how to move pollen precisely and reliably by recruiting animals as their couriers.
 These animals are our Desire players, and in the context of flowering plants, they’re called pollinators.
 The most iconic pollinator, of course, is the honeybee.
 But the role can be filled by many other insects (like butterflies), as well as birds (hummingbirds) and even mammals (bats).

 This relationship is simple, but also profound.
 The plant lures the pollinator with the promise of food (e.g., nectar).
 And when a plant consistently delivers on its promise, the pollinator keeps coming back.
-Not just to the very same plant, but to any plant of the same species, thus ensuring an extremely high fertilization efficiency.¹ And the flower mediates this relationship by acting as a brand image.
+Not just to the very same plant, but to other plant of the same species, thus ensuring an extremely high fertilization efficiency.¹ And the flower mediates this relationship by acting as a brand image.
 Its distinctive shape and arresting colors are a mnemonic to remind pollinators of the plant’s good faith and credit.
 “Get your sweet nectar here!” the flower calls out, “And wherever else you see our trademarked signs!”

 Thus the flower’s beauty isn’t capricious.
 It’s a solution to a very concrete problem.